sumittada/daily-bits/docker/clean_volume_connected_to_a_container.md

   `docker rm <containerid>`

-1. Remove the Volume using the `Name` from above:
+1. Remove the Volume using the `Name` from step 2:

   `docker volume rm <volumeid>`